Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Results

 \subsection{Temperature-independent damping}

 The magnetomotive damping is determined by measuring the device damping rate $\Delta f$ as a function of the magnetic field, and fitting the measured data to Eq.~(\ref{eq:dfmm}), as shown in Fig. \ref{fig:mmdep}.
 The prefactors $a_m$ obtained from the fits for all the devices are tabulated in table~\ref{table:properties}.
-The magnetomotive damping shows the same dependence on the magnetic field, when the result in fluid is scaled with the ratio of masses, showing that the magnetomotive damping is independent of frequency.
+The fits show that the magnetomotive damping is independent of frequency, as expected from Eq. (\ref{eq:mm_estimate}).
+The magnetomotive damping is also independent of temperature \cite{Kamppinen2022}, and is subtracted from the measured damping rates for further analysis.

-The magnetomotive damping is also independent of temperature \cite{Kamppinen2022}.
-We subtract the magnetomotive contribution from the measured damping fit the data to the TTLS model, Eqs.~(\ref{eq:dfTTLS1D}) and (\ref{eq:dfTTLS2D}).
-For the narrow device N1, no extra contributions compared to \eqref{eq:dfTTLS1D} are found.
+We fit the damping rate with magnetomotive contribution subtracted, $\Delta f - \Delta f_m$, below the saturation temperature, $T<T_s$, to the TTLS model, Eqs.~\eqref{eq:dfTTLS1D} and \eqref{eq:dfTTLS2D}.
+For the narrow device N1, no extra contributions compared to Eq.~\eqref{eq:dfTTLS1D} are found.
 For the wide devices W1 and W2, an additional temperature-independent contribution $\Delta f_c$ is included in the fitting.
 The values $\Delta f_c$ for the devices W1 and W2 are tabulated in Table~\ref{table:properties}.
-The mass-scaled values for the remaining temperature-independent contribution increase when the device is immersed in the fluid, i.e. when the frequency of the device decreases.
-If the extra dissipation was due to acoustic emission to the fluid, it should also be seen in the response of the narrow device $N1$, according to Eq.~(\ref{eq:acoustic_loss}).
-The carrier silicon chip does not support acoustic modes at frequencies of the the wide devices, but can in principle move due to the elasticity of the glue holding it in place.
-For highly overdamped resonator, the amplitude of oscillations and hence absorbed power is expected to increase towards lower frequencies.
-It is thus possible that the observed temperature-independent contribution is a result of the motion of the entire chip.
+The damping rates $\Delta f_c$ are almost the same in vacuum and in fluid, but the corresponding drag force $F_d = 2 \pi m \Delta f_c \dot{x}$ and dissipated power $P_d = F_d \dot{x}$ are much higher in the fluid, as the device effective mass is enhanced (see Fig. \ref{fig:f0Tdep}).
+This is clearly manifested as an offset between the parallel lines in Fig. \ref{fig:mmdep} (b), measured at $T=\SI{20}{\milli \kelvin}$, where temperature-dependent contributions to the damping rate are small.

+Acoustic emission to the carrier silicon chip does not seem like a reasonable explanation for the increased dissipated power, as the carrier chip does not support acoustic modes at the frequencies where the wide devices are operated.
+If the increased dissipation was due to acoustic emission to the fluid, we would expect to see it also in the device N1, according to Eq.~(\ref{eq:acoustic_loss}).
+In principle, the weak $\Delta f_3 \propto T^{1/2}$ temperature dependence expected from $^3$He impurities could be mistaken for a temperature-independent contribution.
+However, at $T < T_s $ damping rate due to $^3$He impurities $\Delta f_3 \lesssim \SI{0.3}{\hertz}$, obtained from Eq.~\eqref{eq:df3}, is small compared to $\Delta f_c$.